farirpgs/fari-games/_games/charge-rpg.md

 **Aspects** are short phrases used to describe something important about what ever it's attached to.
 Aspects can be associated with the world, with a particular scene or in this case, a character.

 The first thing to know about them is that **Aspects are true**.
-If you character has an aspect that says `Fire Magician` , well they are a Fire Magician.
+If you character has an aspect that says `Fire Magician` , well they are a magician that can control fire.
 As simple as that.

-You will use aspects in play to affect the world.
-They give you permission to improve the situation for your character or even your dice rolls.

 > #### Aspects are Always True
 >
 > That means that aspects can grant or withdraw permission for what can happen in the story.
 If an NPC has the aspect **Stuck**, the GM (and everyone else) has to respect that.
 The NPC has lost permission to move until something happens which removes that **Stuck** aspect or if it becomes irrelevant.
 Similarly, if you have an aspect **Short Burst Jetpack**, you’ve arguably gained permission to jump over walls without even having to roll for it.
+>

-That’s not to say you can create any aspect you want and use its truth like a club.
+> That’s not to say you can create any aspect you want and use its truth like a club.
 Aspects grant a lot of power to shape the story, yes, but with that power comes the responsibility to play within the story’s constraints.
 Aspects have to line up with the table’s sense of what actually makes sense.
 If an aspect isn't OK with someone at the table, it needs to be reworked or reworded.

 Characters have 5 aspects, where each aspect represents a certain trait about your character.

 ### Core Concept

-You core concept is a board description of a character.
+You **core concept** is a board description of a character.
 It's how you would quickly describe the character when telling a friend about them.

 ### Trouble

-Next is your character’s trouble—something that makes your character’s life more complicated.
+Next is your character’s **trouble**.
+Something that makes your character’s life more complicated.
 It could be a personal weakness, family entanglements, or other obligations.
 Pick something you’ll enjoy role-playing!

 ### Relationship

 Your **relationship** describes a connection with another PC.
 They may already know one another, or have just met.

-Good relationship aspects should introduce or hint at conflict, or at least an imbalance that gives the relationship a little momentum.
-This doesn’t mean they are openly antagonistic, but they shouldn’t be all roses either.

 ### Other Aspects

-You can make your character’s last two aspects anything you want—there are no restrictions beyond the obligation to fit the setting.
+You can make your character’s **last two aspects** anything you want.
+There are no restrictions beyond the obligation to fit the setting.
 Choose anything which you think will make your character more interesting, more fun to play, or better connected to the world they occupy.

 > #### Choosing Aspects in Play
 >
 > You don't need to entirely flesh out your character before you start playing.
+Simply choosing a **Core Concept** and a **Trouble** aspect is more than enough to get going.
+>
-Simply choosing a Core Concept and a Trouble aspect is more than enough to get going.
-After the first session or two, you will get a broader idea of who your character is, don't worry about it.
+> After the first session or two, you will get a better idea of who your character is, so finding aspects later is totally fine.

 ## Actions